-- Students will examine policies and institutions with the intent of understanding how the policy-making processes and institutions work, and how they might be improved. - Students will identify some best practices which might improve both the overall U.S. system of governance and the ability of government officials in Washington, D.C., to represent the citizens of the United States more effectively.
+- Students will be expected to examine policies and institutions with the intent of seeing how the overall policy-making processes and institutions might be ameliorated. - Students will identify some best practices which might improve both the overall U.S. system of governance and the ability of government officials in Washington, D.C., to represent the citizens of the United States more effectively. - Students will remember and apply to their studies what is cited in Doctrine and

-• Students will remember and apply to their studies what is cited in Doctrine and Covenants 134:1: "We believe that governments were instituted of God for the benefit of man; and that He holds men accountable for their acts in relation to them, both in making laws and administering them, for the good and safety of society."
+Covenants 134:1: "We believe that governments were instituted of God for the benefit of man; and that He holds men accountable for their acts in relation to them, both in making laws and administering them, for the good and safety of society."